RealLeviticus/vatSysWindowManager/README.md

 Notes:
 - The plugin targets .NET Framework 4.7.2 and uses `Newtonsoft.Json` and `PInvoke`.
-- The plugin uses reflection against internal vatSys types — incompatible vatSys versions may break functionality.
+- The plugin uses reflection against internal vatSys types â€” incompatible vatSys versions may break functionality.

 ## Usage
 - Open vatSys and set up the windows and ASD exactly as you want them saved.
 - From the main vatSys menu: `Window Layouts`:
-  - `Save current layout` — saves a snapshot.
+  - `Save current layout` â€” saves a snapshot.
 You'll be prompted for a layout name (default is the current position).
-  - `Layouts` — opens a hierarchical menu grouped by position.
+  - `Layouts` â€” opens a hierarchical menu grouped by position.
 For each saved layout you can:
-    - `Load` — apply the layout immediately.
+    - `Load` â€” apply the layout immediately.
-    - `Auto load for this position` — toggle automatic loading for that position.
+    - `Auto load for this position` â€” toggle automatic loading for that position.
-    - `Delete` — remove the layout file.
+    - `Delete` â€” remove the layout file.
-  - `Load current position layout` — attempts to restore the layout for the current position (respects the autoload map, legacy single-file layout, or falls back to the first available layout).
+  - `Load current position layout` â€” attempts to restore the layout for the current position (respects the autoload map, legacy single-file layout, or falls back to the first available layout).

 Behavior details:
 - When restoring, plugin closes any plugin-created windows it previously opened, then re-creates windows found in the saved snapshot.